TanStack/query/docs/src/pages/guides/migrating-to-react-query-3.md

 If mutations fail because the device is offline, they will be retried in the same order when the device reconnects.

+#### Persist mutations

+Mutations can now be persisted to storage and resumed at a later point.
+More information can be found in the mutations documentation.

 #### QueryObserver

 A `QueryObserver` can be used to create and/or watch a query: